LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ![immovable rod](../../images/immovable-rod.jpg)

 # **_Acererak_**
-Born to an Age that was already forgotten long before the earliest writings of the most ancient elves, Acererak is an immortal _**Lich**_ of unimaginable and sublime power.
+Born to an Age that was already forgotten before the most ancient elven civilizations laid their first brick, Acererak is an immortal _**Lich**_ of unimaginable and sublime power.
 Wielding magic that dwarfs that of Faerûn's greatest deities, Acererak travels far and wide through the Astral Plane, wandering the uncounted worlds that can be reached from there while watching and manipulating the lives of both mortals and gods for his own amusement.

 Obscure texts tell the story of an ancient world named **Oerth**, where Acererak constructed an immense dungeon that he filled with powerful artifacts made from fragments of his own power.
 Vast armies' worth of adventurers were lured to their final death by the treasure in that ancient slaughterhouse, arrogantly underestimating the power and cruelty of Acererak.